Abby and Brittany Hensel: Media appearances

 The twins appeared on The Oprah Winfrey Show on April 8 and 29, 1996.
 During the same month, they were featured on the cover of Life under the caption "One Body, Two Souls", and their daily lifestyle was described in the article, "The Hensels' Summer".
 Life followed up with another story in September 1998.
 In 2002, they appeared in Joined for Life, a TV documentary by Advanced Medical Productions, distributed on the Discovery Health Channel and a 2003 follow-up, Joined at Birth.

 In 2003, an updated story of them at age 11 (filmed in 2001) was published in Time and again in Life.
-ABC TV also did a documentary called "Joined For Life".

-A UK television special in 2005 as part of the series Extraordinary People.
+ABC TV also did a documentary called "Joined for Life".
+A UK television special in 2005 was part of the series Extraordinary People.
 In 2006, Advanced Medical made another documentary, Joined for Life: Abby & Brittany turn 16, that discusses their adolescence, school, social life, and activities such as getting their driver's licenses.

-The twins starred in the reality TV show Abby & Brittany that started in August 2012.
-Abby and Brittany: Joined for Life was shown by the BBC in the UK in May 2013, and covers the period from their finishing college to starting a part-time teaching job.
+The twins starred in the TLC reality TV show Abby & Brittany that was shown in the US from August to October 2012.
+It was shown by the BBC in the UK in April and May 2013 and covers the period from their finishing college to starting a part-time teaching job.